 Component library basics

 Components are reusable text items published from your Ditto projects.
 Your library stores all components in an organized, searchable space.
-Any edits to a component's text or metadata update instantly across all instances—no need for manual changes.
+Any edits to a component's text or properties update instantly across all instances—no need for manual changes.

 As your team works in Ditto, you’ll build a library of standardized components — like CTAs and error messages — eliminating the need for copy-pasting across screens and projects.